Finding the best CRM for your business7 Feb 2022

 Well, there are a number of steps in the process, but the first one starts with recognising what your business needs from its CRM.

 Pain Points: what do you need from your CRM?

 If you want to find the best CRM system for your business, charity, or other organisation, you need to know what you need.
-A bit redundant, I know, but you’d be surprised how many people start looking for a CRM system without really making up a list of what they need that system to do.
+A bit redundant, I know, but you’d be surprised how many people start looking for a CRM system without making a list of what they need that system to do.

 Start by identifying your current business processes, so you can make sure that the CRM products you’re looking at will accommodate your needs.
-Make a sketch of the process if it helps you, identifying exactly who does what at the various stages.
+It might help to make a ‘sketch’ of your processes, identifying exactly who does what at various stages.

 The better you understand exactly where a CRM will fit into your process, the better chance you stand of finding the best system for you.

 After you’ve done that, think about which areas of your process aren’t working as well as they should.
 Those parts of the process generally referred to as “pain points.”
 These are things that you might not know exactly how to solve, but your provider should be able to identify how their CRM can help.

-Once you’ve gone through this process, you should know have a general list of your CRM requirements, including:
+Once you’ve gone through this process, you should now have a general list of your CRM requirements, including: